 Gardening zones don’t take into account rainfall.
 They all assume the plants are getting adequate water regardless of rainfall.
 The rainfall difference in zones can be substantial, there are some cities in zone 9 that get 4″ of rainfall and some that get 35″.

-While all of these tools are wonderful helps, they do not take into account micro-climates within an area.
+While all of these tools are a wonderful help, they do not take into account microclimates within an area.
 Do you live in an urban area?
-If so, your temperatures might get hotter (because of the concrete) than someone who lives in nearby rural area.
+If so, your temperatures might get hotter (because of the concrete) than someone who lives in a nearby rural area.
 Are there mountains that serve as windbreaks on or very near your property?
 This will affect the micro-climate of your property.